hbctraining/DGE_workshop_salmon_online/lessons/01c_RNAseq_count_distribution.md

 ***

-## An alternative model: The Negative Binomial
+## An alternative: The Negative Binomial distribution

 Our **data fail to satisfy the criteria for a the Poisson distribution, and typical RNA-seq data will do the same**.
 If the proportions of mRNA stayed exactly constant between the biological replicates for a sample group, we could expect a Poisson distribution (where mean == variance).
 However, we always expect some amount of variability between replicates (we'll discuss this in more detail later in the lesson).
 Alternatively, if we continued to add more replicates (i.e. > 20) we should eventually see the scatter start to reduce and the high expression data points move closer to the red line.
 So in theory, if we had enough replicates we could use the Poisson.

 In practice, a large number of replicates can be either hard to obtain (depending on how samples are obtained) and/or can be unaffordable.
 It is more common to see datasets with only a handful of replicates (~3-5) and reasonable amount of variation between them.
-The model that fits RNA-seq data best, given this type of variability between replicates, is the Negative Binomial (NB) model.
-Essentially, **the NB model is a good approximation for data where the mean < variance**, as is the case with RNA-Seq count data.
+The distribution that fits RNA-seq data best, given this type of variability between replicates, is the Negative Binomial.
+Essentially, **the Negative Binomial is a good approximation for data where the mean < variance**, as is the case with RNA-Seq count data.

 > **NOTE:** If we use the Poisson this will underestimate variability leading to an increase in false positive DE genes.